KatarinaSiggelkow/pennchildlanglab.github.io/_posts/posters/2021-01-08-lsa-poster-stefan.md

 ---
-title:  "LSA poster: Pophristic & Schuler (2021) The Role of Gender in the Acquisition of the Serbian Case System"
+title:  "Pophristic & Schuler (2021) The Role of Gender in the Acquisition of the Serbian Case System"
 mathjax: true
 layout: post
 author: katie
-categories: poster
+category: Poster
 ---